alessioparolini2011/A.L.T.A.I.R.-local-ai-agent/README.md

 `winget install Python.Python.3.12`

-in your terminal
+in your terminal.

+Install all required libraries with

+`pip install requirements.txt`

-Finally, run
+and finally, run

 `python main.py`

-and enjoy!
+Enjoy!

 ## About me